Vyral/shawn-lepp-recruiting/_drafts/handling-multiple-offers-in-our-market.md

 {% include youtube.html %}

-What’s the best way to navigate a multiple-offer situation for your client?
-Today I’ll answer that question.
+<center>What’s the best way to navigate a multiple-offer situation for your client?
+Today I’ll answer that question.</center>

 How do multiple-offer situations work?
 What’s the best way to help guide your seller clients through them so they pick the best available offer and maximize their home sale?